 Within the Annamese Cordillera is a sub-region known as the Central Highlands.
 The Central Highlands are actually the southernmost segment of the cordillera.
-The Americans knew the Central Highlands as the mountainous region stretching from the 17th Parallel south to the area around Da Lat.
+The Americans knew the Central Highlands as the mountainous region stretching from the 17th parallel south to the area around Da Lat.
 The Vietnamese, on the other hand, define the boundaries of the highlands differently.
 For them, the highlands encompass the mountains and plateaus stretching from Kontum Province southward to Lam Dong Province.

 During the First Indochina War, the French built a concrete pillbox and observation tower near the top of Hai Van Pass to deter Vietminh guerrillas from ambushing traffic at this strategic chokepoint.
-The remains of the bullet-riddled block house still stand next to the road – a reminder that this particular place, like all of Vietnam, had once been violently contested.
+The remains of the bullet-riddled block house still stand next to the road – a reminder that this particular place, like so much of Vietnam, had once been violently contested.

 Among those French and Americans who experienced firsthand the Central Highlands, the region brought on feelings of awe, as well as dread.

 Journeying through Indochina in 1950, British travel writer Norman Lewis encountered the highlands during the monsoon season.
 He wrote, “The whole district of Dak Lac is seen as if through dark glasses.
-There is not a great deal of colour.
+There is not a great deal of color.
 It is a study in smoky blues, greens and white…In the morning the mountains float above a cauldron of mist in which islands slowly materialize….”

 The Vietnamese believed ghosts haunted the highlands.
 And although the Americans didn’t believe in those ghosts, many still feared the place.
 Author Michael Herr wrote, “…the Highlands are spooky, unbearably spooky, spooky beyond belief.”